acceleratedscience/openad-toolkit/examples/models_api/README.md

 - **Public models**: Available to anyone with an API key.
 - **Private models**: Host your own models on the service.
-- **Simplified workflow**: No need for local Python packages or model checkpoint downloads
+- **Simplified workflow**: No need for local Python packages or model checkpoint downloads.

 ### Key Benefits